 However, Banff is located within the national park, so is quite touristy and also very busy during the summer month with chain stores like McDonald’s, Subway, Starbucks and Boston Pizza located there.
 If you are willing to overlook its commercialised side or aren’t bothered by it at all, then Banff is perfect!

-Biggest pron of staying in Banff is all the major sites are within easy reach, and after a long day spent outdoors, you will be glad to get back to your hotel in no time.
+Biggest prone of staying in Banff – all the major sites like tourist information bureau, shops and restaurants are within easy reach, and after a long day spent outdoors, you will be glad to get back to your hotel in no time.
 In Banff, there are loads of accommodation options with most of the hotels located just a few blocks away from the main shopping and dining area.

 In comparison, Canmore, once a coal-mining town, is situated on the eastern edge of the park, is a more residential and quite charming place with trendy boutique and gourmet food shops.

-Tips, hints, and things to do in Banff National Park
+Tips, hints, and things you need to know

 - If you are arriving by with a car, you will need to buy a Parks Pass, costing CAD 9.80 per person per day, to enter Banff National Park.
 You can do it onsite or online.
 This pass is valid until 4 pm on the day after purchase and Annual Discovery Pass is valid for a full year.